 For pioneering achievements in experimental quantum foundation and quantum information.

-Korea University, South Korea
+Korea University, Republic of Korea

 For outstanding contributions to the field of optical solitons, plasmonics and metamaterials.